MrHDOLEK/slim4-boirlerplate/README.md

         - Console <- Related to loading console commands into the application's dependency container.
         - DependencyInjection <- Manages the dependencies and their relationships in the application.
 It ensures that objects get the right services they depend upon.
         - Environment <- Might handle environment-specific configurations or utilities.
+        - Events <- Here are the things that make it possible to throw and handle events
+        - AMQP <- Here you will find the implementation of the protocol together with its full support
         - Persistence <- Deals with data storage and retrieval.
             - Doctrine
                 - Fixtures <- Contains sample data that can be loaded into the database for testing or initial setup.
                 - Mapping <- Manages how objects are mapped to database tables.
                 - Migrations <- Helps in versioning and migrating database schemas.
                 - Repository <- Repositories are used to retrieve and store data in the database.
+                - Queues <- Here are all registered queues with configuration
         - Serialization